FredericAssemat/woocommerceAtosPlugin/README.md

 # woocommerceAtosPlugin

-Wordpress plugin that enable Atos payment for Woocommerce.
+Wordpress plugin that enable Atos payment for Woocommerce. **This fork is compatible with WooCommerce >= 2.3.6**

 Install
 -------
-Depending on your web server, copy the correct binary files on your server.
+Depending on your web server, copy the correct binary files on your server (request and response).
 If you are on Linux, and want to know if you run 32 or 64 bits, just type:

     getconf LONG_BIT